The Federal, State, Sales and Other Taxes You Need to Pay for Your Mississippi LLC

 - 5 percent on all taxable income over $10,000

 If filing a combined return, each spouse can calculate their tax liability separately and add the results.

-Get details of the Mississippi state tax online here.
+Get more details on the Mississippi state tax on on the MS SOS website..

 Mississippi Sales Taxes on LLC Sales